dennislee928/dennis-s-note-vault/ietls sprint/Task 1 Mini simulate - 2.md

 t2 65+ / children/teenagers decreased,  25 -54 increased
 t3
 ___
 The comparison of the age of Iceland population from 1990 to 2020 is presented in the chart.
-Overall, those who were in th
+Overall, there were